5 Reasons You Need a Travel Agent

 Globe-trotter Chris Anderson, in our St. Louis Park office, is a prime example.
 He took his first Viking river cruise in 2016, from St. Petersburg to Moscow, knowing only a few geography basics and returned to the office with a fresh perspective on river cruising and the confidence to recommend this often-overlooked destination.

 Interested in Vietnam?
-Acacia Fritz, another St. Louis Park agent, fearlessly jetted solo to this emerging hot spot to join a Contiki tour group.
+Acacia Fritz, a former agent, fearlessly jetted solo to this emerging hot spot to join a Contiki tour group.
 She bravely sampled “otherworldly” food, kayaked between limestone mountains in Halong Bay’s emerald waters and mud-fished in the Mekong Delta with newfound friends from around the globe.

-Morgan Weaver, a Downtown Minneapolis agent, stated with conviction that first-timers visiting Costa Rica will return.“My big takeaway was the ever-changing wildlife we encountered on our hikes.
+Former agent Morgan Weaver stated with conviction that first-timers visiting Costa Rica will return.“My big takeaway was the ever-changing wildlife we encountered on our hikes.
 While passing a hanging bridge, I witnessed an anteater with a baby clinging to her stomach as she climbed down a tree.
 Up above, howler monkeys were chattering from the treetops.
 It was unreal.”

 But it was Morgan’s comment about the Costa Rican culture that struck a chord with me.
 “It’s happy and peaceful.
 Locals greet one another with the phrase ‘Pura vida,’ which translates literally as ‘Pure life.’
 Use this phrase wherever you go, and expect a smile.”
 Most travelers want to leave a place with a memory to connect them to the people they’ve met.
 A travel agent can book your reservations but also prepare you for moments like this, which I promise is the added value you won’t find anywhere else.